Officialstjp/STKeytab/README.md

 ```

 ## Commands
-- New-Keytab: Create a keytab for an AD principal via replication (AES-only by default; RC4 is opt-in).
+- New-Keytab: Create a keytab for an AD principal via replication (AES-only by default; RC4 is opt-in via policy flags).
-- New-KeytabFromPassword: Create a keytab from a password using AES S2K (PBKDF2-HMACSHA1).
+- New-KeytabFromPassword: Create a keytab from a password using AES S2K (PBKDF2-HMACSHA1; AES-only path with hard guardrails).
 - Read-Keytab, Test-Keytab: Parse and validate keytabs (keys masked by default).
 - Merge-Keytab: Merge keytabs with de-duplication and guardrails.
 - Protect-Keytab, Unprotect-Keytab: DPAPI protection for at-rest keytabs.